EMERGENCY FOOD AND SHELTER NATIONAL PROGRAM

 The Emergency Food and Shelter Program (EFSP) was created to supplement and expand the work of local social service agencies in an effort to help people with economic emergencies (not disaster-related).
 EFSP funds may be used to provide economic assistance in the long term, even if the current circumstances may have been impacted by an earlier disaster occurrence.
 EFSP funding is open to all 501(c)(3) non-profits, faith-based organizations, and government organizations helping hungry and those experiencing homelessness.
 EFSP funds must be used to supplement feeding, sheltering (including transitional sheltering), and rent/mortgage.

-The Santa Cruz County Emergency Food and Shelter Program (EFSP) has received $135,081 in the Phase 40 funds.
-Nonprofit, faith-based, or local government agencies that provide food and shelter services may apply for funds.
+The Santa Cruz County Emergency Food and Shelter Program (EFSP) has received $152,455 in Phase 42 funds.
+Nonprofit, faith-based, or local government agencies that provide food and shelter services are eligible to apply.

 • Food Purchases